Floral morphology: Double-flowered

-The term double-flower describes those flowers that present an extra number of petals, much higher than the usual number for the species in question, because in them a group or all the stamens are replaced by petals.
+The term double-flower describes those flowers that present an extra number of petals, much higher than the usual number for the species in question, because some or all their stamens are replaced by petals.

 The "double-flowered" characteristic is denoted in the scientific names of the varieties by the abbreviation fl. pl. (flore pleno, meaning "full flowering").
-It has been the first abnormality to be documented in flowers and one of the most popular characters in many ornamental species, such as rose bush, camellia and carnation.
+It was the first abnormality to be documented in flowers and is one of the most popular characteristics in many ornamental species, such as the rose bush, camellia and carnation.

 Floral morphology in some families of plants

 Amaryllidaceae

 Perigonium (cream) and paraperigonium (yellow) in Narcissus, an amaryllidacea.

 Within the monocotyledons, plants belonging to the Amaryllidaceae family have the simplest and most typical flowers.
-The flowers are hermaphrodites, actinomorphics (i.e., of radial symmetry) or slightly zygomorphics, pedicellate or sessiles, showy, each associated with a filiform bract.
+The flowers are hermaphroditic, actinomorphic (of radial symmetry) or slightly zygomorphic, pedicellate or sessile, showy, and each associated with a filiform bract.
 The perigonium is composed of six tepals arranged in two whorls of 3 pieces each, which have approximately the same shape and size.
-The tepals are free from each other or may be welded at the base forming a perigonial tube or hypanthium, which is extended in some cases in a "crown"—also called paraperigonium or false corolla, for example in Narcissus—sometimes reduced to scales or unremarkable teeth.
+The tepals may be free from each other or welded at the base, forming a perigonial tube or hypanthium, which is extended, in some cases, in a "crown"—also called a paraperigonium or false corolla, for example in Narcissus—sometimes reduced to scales or unremarkable teeth.

-The androecium has six stamens arranged in two whorls of three pieces each—rarely only three stamens, as in Zephyra, or from 9 to 18, as in Gethyllis—opposite the tepals, inserted on the perigonium tube or the base of the tepals.
-The filaments are slender, filiform or flared at the base, may be free (Hippeastrum) or bound together by a membrane surrounding the entire ovary called the "staminal cup", as for example in Hymenocallis.
+The androecium has six stamens arranged in two whorls of three pieces each—though it may rarely have only three stamens, as in Zephyra, or from 9 to 18, as in Gethyllis—opposite the tepals, inserted on the perigonium tube or the base of the tepals.
+The filaments are slender, filiform or flared at the base, may be free (Hippeastrum) or bound together by a membrane surrounding the entire ovary called the "staminal cup" (Hymenocallis).
 The anthers are oblong or linear.
-The stamens sometimes have appendages that form a staminal corona—for example in Hymenocallis.
+The stamens sometimes have appendages that form a staminal corona—for example, Hymenocallis.

-The gynoecium has an ovary in the case of amaryllioids and a superior ovary in agapanthoids and allioids.
+The gynoecium has either an ovary (in amaryllioids) or a superior ovary (in agapanthoids and allioids).
 It is formed by three carpels joined and delimiting three cavities or loculi, which contain from two to three to many anthropoid ovules of axillary placentation.
-The ovary is continuous with a style and with a minute, capitate to deeply trifid stigma.
+The ovary is continuous, with a style and a minute, capitate to deeply trifid stigma.
 They usually present floral nectaries and the secretion of nectar comes from the perigonium or gynoecium, usually in the septa of the ovary.

 The flowers are arranged in cymose inflorescences at the apex of a scape, sometimes compressed and umbel-like, and are thus called "pseudoumbels".
 They are rarely reduced to solitary flowers.
 The involucral bracts, which enclose the flower buds, may be present or absent.